meditationstuff/protocol_1/index.md

 	* the ways in which you can rest in this moment
 	* ...

+\*

+* much of the brain is devoted to autonomic functions! \*\*
+* meditation (or maybe anything) that proceeds by “sympathetic override”/“sympathetic overdrive” is a form of accumulated technical debt.
+Sometimes you can go slow enough that the bodymind can keep up, catch up so as to not incur debt.
+(Sometimes debt is unavoidable or temporarily helpful, etc., etc., but other times it’s long-run very costly, etc., etc.)
+* When lipid/&#8203;fat burning downregulates  or “turns off”, that can feel like heavy limbs or being disinclined to move or get up.
+Sometimes that’s followed by an increase in cortisol/&#8203;adrenaline and increased blood pressure or heart rate for additional release of glucose as an alternative fuel source.

 [<a href="#154a4h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]